 Not all scraping projects require a Python script tailored to them.
 Octoparse, ParseHub, and WebScraper.io are examples of no-code and low-code tools with powerful visual interfaces for data extraction.

 Octoparse’s built-in XPath generator automatically strips volatile class hashes and tracking attributes, then synthesizes a stable relative path.
-If you want to override or fine-tune, paste your own contains() expression directly into the selector field — no headless browser setup, no proxy configuration, no boilerplate.
+If you want to override or fine-tune, paste your own expression directly into the selector field.
+No headless browser setup, no proxy configuration, no boilerplate.

 The moment you select an element, Octoparse initiates a specialized pipeline to architect a concise and stable XPath:

-The engine collects tags, ID values, class names, and the structural DOM hierarchy to use as main locator candidates. - Semantic Noise Reduction
+- DOM feature extraction.
+The engine collects tags, ID values, class names, and the structural DOM hierarchy to use as main locator candidates.

-Volatile class hashes, tracking attributes, and irrelevant text are aggressively purged, leaving behind only the most reliable semantic signals. - Uniqueness Search
+- Semantic noise reduction.
+Volatile class hashes, tracking attributes, and irrelevant text are aggressively purged, leaving behind only the most reliable semantic signals.

-A rigorous combinatorial search evaluates feature sets to identify the most streamlined combination that guarantees unique element targeting. - Optimal XPath Synthesis
+- Uniqueness search.
+A rigorous combinatorial search evaluates feature sets to identify the most streamlined combination that guarantees unique element targeting.

-The Octoparse generator can handle the challenges posed by modern websites.
-It gets rid of dynamic noise and likes elegant relative expressions over brittle absolute paths.
-Normalizing text from other countries, such as English and Chinese, and numbers ensures that your scraping logic works across the whole web.
+The generator was rebuilt in Octoparse 10.1.0 and favors elegant relative expressions over brittle absolute paths.
+Normalizing international text and numbers ensures that your scraping logic works across the whole web.

 XPath vs. CSS Selectors: Quick Reference